 Your credit report will display your bankruptcy record for up to 10 years

-- This is stipulated in the Fair Credit Reporting Act which allows credit agencies to report bankruptcy.
+It's stipulated in the Fair Credit Reporting Act, which allows credit agencies to report bankruptcy.
 Not only will this impact your ability to take out loans in the future, but it could also have a limiting impact on your career as creditors run background checks during the employment process.

-Qualifying for a loan or credit card after filing for bankruptcy
+Qualifying for a loan or credit card after filing for different types of bankruptcies

 While bankruptcy may not be the easiest process to navigate, going through it does not have to spell the end of your relationship with credit.
 There are steps that you can take to build your credit back to a healthy level.